MrJSwotinsky/Python/Resources/Kahoot_Lesson_Plan.md

 >   print(product[1], end = '')
 > ```

-3. Utilize summary data from ***
+3. Utilize summary data from Kahoot! as formative assessment to desigin instruction for PCEP exam review in January.

-5. Provide tiered questions allowing students to engage at varying levels of difficulty.
+**QUESTIONING AND DISCUSSION STRATEGIES:** <br>
+1. Engage students in accountable talk by challenging them to justify their own and their peer's responses during game.
+2. Engage students in small group discussion periodically throughout game using turn and talk.